JetBlue Airways Crash Attorneys

 Fighting for Victims of Negligence at JetBlue Airways

 Through decades of experience fighting for hundreds of plaintiffs in aviation accident lawsuits, the highly-skilled aviation attorneys at Baum Hedlund Aristei & Goldman have developed a reputation for aggressively pursuing justice.
 Our plane crash attorneys (two of whom are pilots and one of whom is an engineer familiar with aircraft design) have unique insight into the aviation industry and have the knowledge and resources to conduct in-depth investigations into the many factors that often contribute to an aviation incident.

-From our offices in Los Angeles, we have handled lawsuits against most major US airlines – including JetBlue Airways (also known as jetBlue) – and have recovered billions of dollars for our clients across all of our practice areas, including aviation lawsuits.
+From our offices in California, we have handled lawsuits against most major US airlines – including JetBlue Airways (also known as jetBlue) – and have recovered billions of dollars for our clients across all of our practice areas, including aviation lawsuits.
 We manage every case with the utmost care, commitment, and compassion, and fight to ensure that each client receives the compensation they deserve.

 Contact us today at (855) 948-5098 to get started with a free, no-obligation case evaluation after a JetBlue Airways crash.

 Headquartered in Queens, New York, with its main hub at John F. Kennedy International Airport, JetBlue Airways is considered to be a low-cost passenger airline.
 It is the sixth-largest US airline (based on the number of passengers carried) and operates more than 1,000 daily flights.